Tammy Stoner: Personal life

-Stoner was born in Midland, Texas, and lived in El Paso, Texas, and Gulfport, Mississippi, before her family settled in Mechanicsburg, Pennsylvania.
-After attending twelve years of Catholic school, she left for West Chester University, where she met the woman she would marry 20 years later.
+Stoner was born in Midland, Texas, before her family settled in Mechanicsburg, Pennsylvania.
+After attending twelve years of Catholic school, she left for college.

-Stoner put herself through college at Temple University by working as an artists’ model, a paid medical experimentee, a waitress at a Greek diner, a house cleaner, a biscuit maker, and a book store manager.
-While in Philadelphia, she started Shrink-Wrap literary and art journal with her boyfriend, was published several times, and played in a band who practiced secretly at the Mummers Museum.
-After graduation, she moved from Philadelphia to Austin, Texas, where she worked as a gas station attendant and in print production.
+Stoner put herself through Temple University by working as an artists’ model, a paid medical experimentee, a waitress at a Greek diner, a house cleaner, a biscuit maker, and a book store manager.

 In 1995, Stoner moved to South Korea.
 She taught English in Busan for a year before resettling in the Tenderloin in San Francisco in 1996.
-The following year she moved to Southern California where she lived for ten years, working as a print production manager at Liberation Publications, parent company of The Advocate, Out, HIV+, and Alyson Books until she left to have a baby with her girlfriend.
-Her pregnancy led to the final break with her religious parents.
+The following year she moved to Los Angeles where she lived for ten years, working as a print production manager at Liberation Publications, parent company of The Advocate, Out, HIV+, and Alyson Books until she left to have a baby with her then girlfriend.

 In 2007, Stoner earned her M.F.A from Antioch University.
-That same year, Stoner split amicably from her girlfriend.
-They then moved to Portland, Oregon, with their son.
-In 2008, Stoner reunited with her college girlfriend, Karena Meehan, who was living in Paris.
-Meehan moved to Portland to be with Stoner.
-Three years later they were married, and had twin girls in 2014.
+She moved to Portland where she struggled with both typos and finding employment for decades.
+As of 2025 she was living in Lake Oswego, Oregon, with some kids, cats and a healthy dose of tempeh funk.